 The age card comes with an expiry date

-Over the last two years, Baba couldn’t get away with his “hum bade hai” logic.
-The age card worked when I was growing up, I didn’t refute because “back-answering is rude”.
+Over the last two years, Baba stopped being able to get away with his “hum bade hai” logic.
+The age card worked when I was growing up, I didn’t argue because “back-answering is rude”.
 Besides, I didn’t have enough facts to support my views.
 But he forgets I’m not a fourth grader anymore.

-He is a bright student of the WhatsApp university.
-Result: He shares a meme, a debate ensues, mom had to reluctantly umpire.
+He is a bright student of the university of WhatsApp.
+Result: He shares a meme, a debate ensues, mom has to reluctantly umpire.

 I was also entering the battlefield with a faulty approach.
 Debating is his favourite pastime, even a stress buster.
 But I debate to win.
 I enter any argument with 15 tabs open with facts and quotes to support my statement.
-I needed to calm down.
+I clearly need to calm down.
 A lot.

 My new approach: If I couldn’t win an argument, I wouldn’t allow him the pleasure of starting the fire.

 His bait is to read a news headline out loud, and I fall for it every time. *inserts controversial headline here*

 This time, when he repeated the headline, louder, I bit my tongue, clenched my jaw and walked away before I could combust.
 A time-out.
 As Lindsay Simon, clinical director of A Balanced Life, says, “You take the time-out so you don’t say something that escalates the conflict or that you will later regret.

 On one such occasion, he texted me soon after, “I don’t want to fight with you, I just want to know what you think”.

 I couldn’t help but find it adorable that arguing was his bonding activity.
 Sometimes, he’d share a harmless joke or meme, but I was only interested in imposing my views on him.
 Yes, I can be an insufferable pseudo-lawyer sometimes.